openaps/docs/docs/docs/Customize-Iterate/oref1.md

 ## How to turn on SMB/UAM

-* As of July 1, 2017, SMB/UAM and other oref1 features are in the dev branch of OpenAPS.
-You should be comfortable updating your rig to the dev branch.
-After these features are merged into the master branch, the setup script will allow you to enable SMB/UAM but you will still need to meet the criteria described above, minimum basal rates and at least one autotune run, in order for SMBs to enact.

-* To test SMB and UAM, you'll need to change to dev branch and run oref0-setup with a special edit.
-You'll need to manually add/edit the setup script line to include "microbolus" in the enable flag.
-After the setup script runs, you'll also need to toggle to "true" the appropriate enableSMB settings in preferences.json.
-I would enable the preferences one at a time, in your preferred order, and then closely observe the behavior (via both Nightscout and pump-loop.log) in the enabled situation.
+* As of July 13, 2017, SMB/UAM are in the master branch of oref0 (oref0 0.5.0).
+They are under the advanced features menu, and require you to read these docs carefully from top to bottom on this page in order to enable it during the setup script.
+Afterward, you also need to turn on the relevant settings in preferences.json.
+You may want to experiment with turning only one of them on at a time so you can closely observe the behavior (via both Nightscout and pump-loop.log) in the enabled situation.
 In addition to testing oref1 in "normal" situations, pay special attention to how it behaves in more extreme situations, such as with rescue carbs (announced or not), post-meal activity, etc.

 There are multiple preference toggles for SMB/UAM.
-Check out the [preferences page](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-3/beyond-low-glucose-suspend.html) for more details on all the settings, but the short version is:
+Check out the [preferences page](http://openaps.readthedocs.io/en/dev/docs/While%20You%20Wait%20For%20Gear/preferences-and-safety-settings.html#advanced-oref1-preferences) for more details on all the settings, but the short version is:

 ```
  * enableSMB_with_bolus means SMB will be enabled DIA hours after a manual bolus